fastlta/sb-public/docs/public_api.md

       "code": <the http status code>
       "msg": "<a detailed error message>"
     }

+### SSL certificate

+Because our default certificate is a self-signed certificate, we need to ignore the certificate or indicate the path of the certificate when HTTPS client are called.

+Calling without a custom SSL certificate

+    curl -k -X GET https://172.100.51.240/sb-public-api/api/v1/bricks.json -u admin

+Calling with a custom SSL certificate

+    curl --cacert company.cert -X GET https://172.100.51.240/sb-public-api/api/v1/bricks.json -u admin

 ## Note

 To ensure a correct response format always append `.json` to your request URL as shown in the